wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-06-05-roles-as-adts-in-raku.md

 ## Is this article for you?

 In this article I will introduce [algebraic data types](https://www.cs.kent.ac.uk/people/staff/dat/miranda/nancypaper.pdf), a kind of static type system used in functional languages like Haskell, and a powerful mechanism for creating complex data structures.
 I will show a way to implement them in Raku using _roles_.
-You don't need to know Haskell at all and I only assume a slight familiarity with Raku, but I do assume you are familiar with basic programming.
+You don't need to know Haskell at all and I only assume a slight familiarity with Raku (I've added a quick introduction), but I do assume you are familiar with basic programming.
 You may find this article interesting if you are curious about functional-style static typing or if your would like an alternative to object-oriented programming.

 ## Algebraic Data Types

 Datatypes (types for short) are just labels or containers for values in a program.
 Algebraic data types are composite types, they are formed by combining other types.
 They are called algebraic because they consist of alternatives (sums, also called disjoint unions) and record (products) of types.
 For more details see [[1]](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) or [[2]](https://gist.github.com/gregberns/5e9da0c95a9a8d2b6338afe69310b945).

-To give a rough intuition for the terms "sum type" and "product type": in Raku,  with booleans `$a`, `$b` and `$c`, you can write `$a or $b or $c` but you could also write `  $a + $b + $c` and evaluate it as `True` or `False`.
+To give a rough intuition for the terms "sum type" and "product type": in Raku,  with Booleans `$a`, `$b` and `$c`, you can write `$a or $b or $c` but you could also write `  $a + $b + $c` and evaluate it as `True` or `False`.
 Similarly, `$a and $b and $c` can be written as `$a * $b * $c`.
 In other words, `and` and `or` behave in the same way as `+` and `*`.
 In a generalised way, the types in algebraic data type system can be composed using similar rules.

 ### A few examples.

 Let's first give a few examples of algebraic data types.
 In this section I am not using a specific programming language syntax.
 Instead I use a minimal notation to illustrate the concepts.
 I use the `datatype` keyword to indicate that what follows is a declaration for an algebraic data type; for a sum type, I'll separate the alternatives with '\|'; for a product type, I separate the components with a space.
 To declare a variable to be of some type, I will write the type name in front of it.

-We can define a boolean value purely as a type:
+We can define a Boolean value purely as a type:

 ```haskell
 	datatype Bool =  True | False